Only a few decades remain in our countdown to Canada’s 150th birthday celebrations on July 1.

 1998 – Rare Bobsleigh Tie for Gold

 Four runs, each timed to the hundredth of a second, and somehow two sleds finish in the exact same cumulative time, resulting in the first ever shared gold medal in Olympic bobsleigh competition.
 Pierre Lueders and brakeman Dave MacEachern were part of that historic moment at Nagano 1998 as they stood on the top step of the podium with Italy’s Gunther Huber and Antonio Tartaglia.
 The Canadians had posted the fastest times in the two-man event in the second and fourth runs, making up the 0.03 of a second deficit they were in heading into the final run.
 It was Canada’s first Olympic bobsleigh medal since Innsbruck 1964.
-The only other time two sleds had tied for first place was in the 1968 two-man event, but at the time a tiebreaker was in place to separate the gold and silver medallists.
+The other two times that two sleds had tied for first place was in the 1968 two-man event, but at the time a tiebreaker was in place to separate the gold and silver medallists.
+Also at Pyeongchang 2018, Justin Kripps and Alexander Kopacz tied for two-man bobsleigh gold with Germany’s Francesco Friedrich and Thorsten Margis (3:16.86 seconds).

 1999 – The Great One Retires